rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 The transport layer can be extended by adding more external devices.

-Also IOStream is not only an abstract framework providing abstract classes.
+Also, IOStream is not only an abstract framework providing abstract classes.
 It provides concrete implementation classes like
 1) filestreams and string streams
 2) narrow and wide character streams

 filestreams are used for input and output from external devices which exhibit file like behavior. i.e. provide open()/close() type functions (files, sockets, pipes etc) stringstreams are used for input and output from memory.

-narror and wide character streams differ in the type of character sequence passed between the formatting and transport layers.
+narrow and wide character streams differ in the type of character sequence passed between the formatting and transport layers.

-Also IOStreams can be extended by adding new stream classes for supporting new external devices.
+Also, IOStreams can be extended by adding new stream classes for supporting new external devices.
 This is achieved by means of inheritance.
 Similarly, you can add support for new type of characters apart from narrow and wide character streams (like Jchar for Japanese characters).
 This is achieved by means of templates. the IOStreams class hierarchy is

 1) ios_base --> non template class that contains functionality common to all stream class irrespective of the type of characters handled.